lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/cxfs_end_of_support.md

-# Changes in the CXFS File System
+# Changes in the CXFS Filesystem

 !!! warning

     This page is outdated!

-With the ending support from SGI, the CXFS file system will be separated from its tape library by the end of March, 2013.
+With the ending support from SGI, the CXFS filesystem will be separated from its tape library by the end of March, 2013.

-This file system is currently mounted at
+This filesystem is currently mounted at

 * SGI Altix: `/fastfs/`
 * Atlas: `/hpc_fastfs/`

-We kindly ask our users to remove their large data from the file system.
+We kindly ask our users to remove their large data from the filesystem.
 Files worth keeping can be moved

 * to the new [Intermediate Archive](../data_lifecycle/intermediate_archive.md) (max storage